quasarstream/PHP-FFmpeg-video-streaming/README.md

 - For getting credentials, you need to have an AWS account or you can [create one](https://portal.aws.amazon.com/billing/signup#/start).
 - Before you get started, please read the "AWS SDK for PHP" Document found **[here](https://aws.amazon.com/sdk-for-php/)**.

-For downloading a file from Amazon S3, you need to pass an array as configuration, name of the bucket, and the key of your bucket to `fromS3` method:
+For downloading a file from Amazon S3, you need to pass an associative array of options, the name of your bucket, and the key of your bucket to the `fromS3` method:

 ``` php
 $config = [